Tony Johor Kaki Travels for Food ยท Heritage ยท Culture ยท History

 Pink or cooked through?
 It's a matter of personal preference ๐Ÿ˜ƒ

 Poaching the bird for 30 minutes will result in slightly pink meat, especially at the leg joint.
 If you prefer your chicken cooked through, just poach it for 40 - 45 minutes i.e. 10 - 15 minutes more.
 (Poaching time varies according to how much stock you use, and the type of cooking pot you use i.e. how well it retains heat.
-So you need to experiment till you get the exact doneness you like.)
+So you need to experiment till you get the exact doneness you like with your own pot.)

 When I was younger I like my poached chicken pink but nowadays, I prefer to cook it through (to the point of slight over doneness).